Why Your Smartphone Is Destroying Your Life

 We’re so obsessed that there’s now a word to describe a fear of being without your phone: “Nomophobia.”

-So what should we do about this smartphone tsunami that’s wreaking havoc on our lives, bodies, brains, and relationships?
+So what should we do about this smartphone tsunami?

 There are two paths to improving this situation.
 The first involves a transformation of the technology and the platforms that suck us into its incessant use.
-Fortunately, some companies are recognizing the addictive nature of their platforms and at least starting to pay lip service to designing for “good.”
-(Cause if you think the addictive nature of these designs is “random,” you are greatly underestimating the monetary value of your obsessive attention — and the desire of companies to capitalize on knowing how to attract and maintain that attention.)
+Fortunately, some companies are recognizing the habit-forming nature of their platforms and at least starting to pay lip service to designing for “good.”
+(If you think the nature of these designs is “random,” you are greatly underestimating the monetary value of your obsessive attention — and the desire of companies to capitalize on knowing how to attract and maintain that attention.)